 Most classes will use R. The practical assessment is made up of the assessment of specific pieces of coursework in Michaelmas and Hilary Terms.
 The assignments are normally based on exercises done in the practical classes.
 The submission times of the assessed practicals will be made available on the practical timetable and on the Canvas calendar.
 For each practical report that you submit, you should include the R code that you used as an appendix to your report.
-Sample solutions will be made available to the students in advance of each practical session.
+Sample solutions will be provided for each practical, whether assessed or not.
+Exercise sheets will be made available to the students in advance of each practical session.